chrishoina/ordsRecipes/weblogic/deploy-ords-to-weblogic-1412-with-weblogic-remote-console.md

 > &#9998; **Note:** This step assumes you have an already valid ORDS installation, and the ORDS `/bin` has been added to your `$PATH`.

 The `ords.war` file must be updated to include the correct location of the `ords_config` directory.
-In this example, the new location (on Weblogic) of the `ords_config` directory is at: `/u01/oracle/user_projects/domains/base_domain/servers/AdminServer/upload/ords/app/ords_config`.
+In this example, the new location (on Weblogic) of the `ords_config` directory is at:
+`/u01/oracle/user_projects/domains/base_domain/servers/AdminServer/upload/ords/app/ords_config`

   To update the `WEB.XML` file (a WebLogic Deployment Descriptor file) in the `ords.war` file to so it includes the correct `ords_config` location, use the following ORDS CLI command:

 ```sh
 ords --config /u01/oracle/user_projects/domains/base_domain/servers/AdminServer/upload/ords/app/ords_config war ords2.war
 ```

 The `--config` flag will temporarily override any Environment (`ENV`) settings previously set for the `ords_config` location, allowing you to update the `ords.war` file.
-This way, when the `ords.war` file regenerates it will indclude the correct *target* `ords_config` location.
-This example chooses to create an `ords2.war` file so as not to overwrite the previous `ords.war` file.
+When the `ords.war` file regenerates it will indclude the correct *target* `ords_config` location.
+This example chooses to create an `ords2.war` file so as not to overwrite the existing `ords.war` file.

+> &#9998; **Note:** If the ORDS `/bin` has been added to your `$PATH`, then renaming the new `ords.war` file may not be necessary.
+The newly created `ords.war` file will be created in whatever current working directory you are in when you issued the `war` command.

 ### Step 9: Upload ords.war to WebLogic

 ### Step 10: Deploy ORDS
 ### Step 11: Test/Verify ORDS